By: Greg Brian

 Considering butter is used in everything from biscuits to oatmeal, you’re going to enhance the taste of those, and much more, by mixing butter with honey.

 How do you concoct this exactly?
-Here’s how to make it and what you can use it in.
+Here’s additional information on how to make it and what you can use it in.

 What Ingredients Do You Need?